Yusuf-Abol/Alumni-Interaction-and-Conversation-Dynamics-NLP/README.md

 ## **Challenges**

-   - **Privacy and Ethical.** Considerations: Analyzing WhatsApp conversations involves accessing potentially sensitive personal data.
+   - **Privacy and Ethical Considerations.** Analyzing WhatsApp conversations involves accessing potentially sensitive personal data.
 To address this, I ensure the anonymization of alumni phone numbers and any other identifying details, safeguarding privacy while maintaining ethical standards throughout the analysis process.

    - **Informal Language.** WhatsApp conversations often include slang, emojis, and informal language, which can complicate sentiment analysis.